qdraw/starsky/starsky/starskyimportercli/readme.md

 ### The StarskyImporterCli --Help window:
 ```
+Starksy Importer Cli ~ Help:
 --help or -h == help (this window)
---path or -p == parameter: (string) ; fullpath, can be an folder or file
+--path or -p == parameter: (string) ; fullpath
+                can be an folder or file
 --move or -m == delete file after importing (default false / copy file)
 --all or -a == import all files including files older than 2 years (default: false / ignore old files)
 --recursive or -r == Import Directory recursive (default: false / only the selected folder)
+--structure == overwrite appsettings with filedirectory structure based on exif and filename create datetime
---verbose or -v == verbose, more detailed info, use -v -help to show settings:
+--verbose or -v == verbose, more detailed info
+  use -v -help to show settings:
 ```